Sciatica And Back Pain PHYSIOTHERAPY Edmonton

-Back pain can be classified as acute, which means it is temporary or chronic, which means it is long-lasting (typically lasting for three months or longer).
+Back pain can be classified as acute, which means it is temporary or chronic, which means it can be long-lasting (typically lasting for three months or longer).

 Sciatica is a unique sort of back pain that has been described as extremely inconvenient.
 Fortunately, it is also rather straightforward to diagnose.
 Sciatica causes discomfort along the sciatic nerve.
 This nerve is identified as the biggest nerve in the human body.

 The sciatic nerve originates in the lower back and splits at the base of the spine, continuing down to the buttocks, legs, and lastly to the soles of each foot.
 Compression or irritation of the sciatic nerve can result in a “shooting,” “stinging,” or “burning” feeling in the lower back, buttocks, legs, or foot.

 Back discomfort is a common occurrence in the majority of people.
 What many individuals are unaware of, however, is that the underlying condition of poor joint movement, core weakness and lack of mind-muscle coordination will predispose them to a future back injury that might be substantially worse.

 Can Physiotherapists help with Sciatica and Back Pain?